jrconway3/lt-maker/docs/source/guides/eventing_tutorials/A-Simple-Mercenary-Shop.md

 3. `3` - this indicates the number of lines of the textbox.
 4. `0.25` - this is the TextSpeed.
 We want the text to display much faster, so we use a low value.
 5. `menu_bg_parchment` - let's use a different menu bg for this one for aesthetics.
 (This actually looks uglier, but I needed to work bgs into a tutorial somehow).
-6. `FLAG(expression)`.
+6. `expression`.
 This is the other star of the show.
 This tells the engine to constantly eval the expression that we wrote above, and update the table with it.

 Let's look at our work: